 But how can we do this when traumatic memories are so powerful?

 Anyone who has ever treated a traumatised person knows that even talking about the traumatic incident can catapult them into a highly emotional state.
 And once they're highly emotional again, you can do nothing until they calm down.
 So this tells us that we have to somehow approach the memory without them becoming emotional.
 And this is where the Rewind Technique comes in.

 Although it seems almost too simple, the Rewind is a precision instrument.

 When you're dealing with a traumatic memory, you need to approach it carefully and quietly, like tiptoeing up to a sleeping tiger.

 The structure of the Rewind and the language used is precisely designed to hold the client in a specific relationship to the memory so that it can be re-processed by the technique and contextualised.
 This way, as we explained above, it can stop being a global pattern firing off alarms all over the place, so there are no roaring tigers in your therapy session.
 And the beautiful thing about the rewind technique is that you don't even need to know any detail about the traumatic memory - so it is highly respectful to the client.

 The Rewind Technique Course

 My company Uncommon Knowledge have been training practitioners in how to use the Rewind Technique for many years.
 We did this for 10 years as part of our professional level diploma course, and subsequently through our online training course.
-Our online course is recognised by the Red Poppy Company, an organisation dedicated to enabling traumatised war veterans to get access to fast, effective treatment, and the UK's trauma register.
+Our online course is recognised by the Red Poppy Company, an organisation dedicated to enabling traumatised war veterans to get access to fast, effective treatment.